St Andrew's Cross, Glasgow

 St Andrew's Cross, also known as Eglinton Toll, is a road junction in the south side of the city of Glasgow, Scotland.
+First constructed during the early 1800s, the junction formerly held several buildings including a power station and cinema, but have been removed for a variety of reasons.
+Since 1946 when the junction underwent a realignment, the two roads no longer intersect.

 Description

 The junction includes two roads running roughly north-south which meet, but do not intersect for vehicular traffic since a realignment in 1946: the west thoroughfare (A77) is known as Eglinton Street from Laurieston (the Gorbals) until it reaches the junction then becomes Pollokshaws Road to Strathbungo and beyond, while the east thoroughfare is Pollokshaws Road from Laurieston until the same point then is renamed Victoria Road entering Govanhill.
 Maxwell Road also meets the junction from the west (Pollokshields) but this is also blocked off for vehicles.
-Addresses on each side of the cross come under three different postcodes (G5, G41 and G42), indicating its status as a locality which is not classed as falling fully within any single district of the city.
+Addresses on each side of the cross come under three different postcodes (G5, G41 and G42).

 History

 It was named after Saint Andrew due to the junction forming the shape of the saltire.

 The alternative name, Eglinton Toll, derives from the cross being the southern entry to the Port Eglinton industrial area (roughly between Pollokshields to the south and Tradeston to the north).
 As its name suggests, it was intended to be a dock area serving as the Glasgow terminus of a waterway (the Glasgow, Paisley and Johnstone Canal) established in the early 19th century by Hugh Montgomerie, 12th Earl of Eglinton which was intended to run to the coast of Ayrshire; the route was never fully completed and in the 1880s the canal was replaced by a railway (today the Paisley Canal line and the Inverclyde/Ayrshire lines).
 A major fire occurred at Port Eglinton in 1972.
 In 2010, the area was bisected by the extended M74 motorway which is carried through on a viaduct supported by large pillars.